Daniel Camargo: Career

 In 2009, after graduating, Camargo joined the Stuttgart Ballet as a member of the corps de ballet.
 In 2010, he won the Deutscher Tanzpreis "Future" prize.
 In 2011, Camargo and colleague Elisa Badenes represented the company at the Erik Bruhn Prize.
 They performed the Act III pas de deux from Don Quixote, and Little Monsters, which Demis Volpi choreographed for the competition.
 Both Camargo and Badenes won the inaugural Audience Choice Award.
 In 2012, when Maximiliano Guerra staged his production of Don Quixote for the company, Camargo, who had reached the rank of demi-soloist, was chosen to dance the lead role of Basilio on opening night, rather than any of the principal dancers.
 Later that year, he was promoted to soloist.
 Camargo was promoted to principal dancer in 2013, at only age 22.

 In 2016, Camargo left Stuttgart to join the Dutch National Ballet as a principal dancer.
 He later stated that the move was due to the performance schedule at Stuttgart Ballet limited his ability to perform internationally as a guest, and his desire for new experience after spending 11 years in Stuttgart.
 At the two companies, his repertory include classical ballets, works by John Cranko, Hans van Manen, Jerome Robbins, Glen Tetley, Alexei Ratmansky, among others.
 He also created roles for Wayne McGregor, Jorma Elo and Christian Spuck.
 He was nominated for the Prix Benois de la Danse in 2018 and 2019.
 In July 2019, he left the Dutch National Ballet to pursue a freelance career, in order to have more control over his schedule and what project to pursue.

 In 2020, when the COVID-19 pandemic began, Camargo took time off from ballet.
 In 2021, he was invited by Septime Webre, the artistic director of Hong Kong Ballet, to dance with the company as a guest artist.
 He created roles in Webre's new The Nutcracker and Romeo + Juliet.
 He also danced in The Sleeping Beauty and "Emerald" and "Diamond" from Balanchine's Jewels with the company.
 That year, he also appeared in two films, including Coppelia, an adaptation of the classical ballet of the same name, in which he portrayed Franz, and Birds of Paradise, Sarah Adina Smith's ballet-themed film.

 In July 2022, Camargo joined the American Ballet Theatre as a principal dancer, after dancing with the company as a guest artist during its Metropolitan Opera House season that began in June.
 He was approached by Ratmansky, ABT's artist in residence, when the company was dealing with injuries within its ranks while Camargo began seeking consistency following the pandemic.
 During the season, he danced in Don Quixote, Swan Lake, MacMillan's Romeo and Juliet, as well as the New York premiere of Ratmansky's Of Love and Rage as Dionysius.
 He officially joined the company towards the end of the season.
+Among the other ballets in which Camargo has performed to acclaim are Giselle, Ratmansky's version of The Firebird, and Frederick Ashton's The Dream.